 Publikationen im ORCID-System sind sowohl für Menschen als auch für Maschinen gut lesbar.
 Sie können Sie ebenfalls einfach ausdrucken.
 ORCID-Einträge sind aber mehr als nur eine reine Liste: sie enthalten Zitiervorschläge, Abstracts und Links zu den jeweiligen Volltexten.

-Introducing Twin Corpora of Decisions for the International Court of Justice (ICJ) and the Permanent Court of International Justice (PCIJ) (2022)
+Introducing Twin Corpora of Decisions for the International Court of Justice (ICJ) and the Permanent Court of International Justice (PCIJ) (2022) Link to heading

 In this article I present the first two of a new series of open and high-quality international legal data sets: comprehensive, fully reproducible, human- and machine-readable open access collections covering one hundred years of case law of the primary judicial organs of the United Nations and the League of Nations: the Corpus of Decisions: International Court of Justice (CD-ICJ) and the Corpus of Decisions: Permanent Court of International Justice (CD-PCIJ).